 The Bank's lending efforts have historically focused on north central Pennsylvania and southern New York.
-With the acquisition of FNB and the opening of offices in Lancaster County, this focus has grown to include Lebanon, Schuylkill, Berks and Lancaster County markets of south central, Pennsylvania.
-We have a limited branch office in Union County that is staffed by a lending team to primarily support agricultural opportunities and offices in State College and Mill Hall to support commercial opportunities in central Pennsylvania, especially Centre and Clinton Counties.
-In April 2020, we completed the MidCoast acquisition, which expanded our markets into the State of Delaware with activity centered around the cities of Wilmington and Dover, Delaware.
-In November of 2020, we opened a branch in Kennett Square, Pennsylvania, to further serve customers obtained as part of the MidCoast acquisition, as well as to expand operations into Chester County, Pennsylvania.
-During 2022, expansion efforts continued in both Lancaster, Pennsylvania with the opening of an office in Ephrata, Pennsylvania and in Delaware with the opening of an office in Greenville,
+With the acquisition of FNB and the opening of offices in Lancaster County, this focus has grown to include the Lebanon, Schuylkill, Berks and Lancaster County markets of south central, Pennsylvania.
+We have a limited branch office in Union County that is staffed by a lending team to primarily support agricultural opportunities, and offices in State College and Mill Hall to support commercial opportunities in central Pennsylvania, especially Centre and Clinton Counties.
+During 2023, the Bank opened a full-service branch in Williamsport, Pennsylvania to serve Lycoming County and surrounding areas.
+The MidCoast acquisition expanded our markets into the State of Delaware with activity centered around the cities of Wilmington and Dover, Delaware, which was further supported by branch openings in Kennett Square, Pennsylvania and Greenville, Delaware.
+During 2024, the Bank opened a limited production office in Georgetown, Delaware, to primarily support agricultural customers in the Delaware market.

-Delaware, which is near Wilmington, Delaware.
 In June 2023, we completed the HVBC acquisition, which expanded our markets into south east Pennsylvania, including the counties of Montgomery, Bucks and Philadelphia.
-It also includes a Mortgage production in Mount Laurel, New Jersey.
-The Bank has also opened a full-service branch in Williamsport, Pennsylvania in the fourth quarter of 2023.
+It also includes a Mortgage production office in Mount Laurel, New Jersey.

-We originate loans primarily through direct loans to our existing customer base, with new customers generated through the strong relationships that our lending teams have with their customers, as well as by referrals from real estate brokers, building contractors, attorneys, accountants, corporate and advisory board members, existing customers and the Bank's website.
+We originate loans primarily to our existing customer base, with new customers generated through the strong relationships that our lending teams have with their customers, as well as by referrals from real estate brokers, building contractors, attorneys, accountants, corporate and advisory board members, existing customers and the Bank's website.
 The Bank offers a variety of loans, although historically most of our lending has focused on real estate loans including residential, commercial, agricultural, and construction loans.
-As of December 31, 2023, approximately 87.3% of our loan portfolio consisted of real estate loans.
+As of December 31, 2024, approximately 85.0% of our loan portfolio consisted of real estate loans.
 All lending is governed by a lending policy that is developed and administered by management and approved by the Board of Directors.

-The Bank primarily offers fixed rate residential mortgage loans with terms of up to 25 years and adjustable rate mortgage loans (with amortization schedules up to 30 years) with interest rates and payments that adjust based on one, three, five and 15 year fixed periods.
+The Bank primarily offers fixed rate residential mortgage loans with terms of up to 25 years and adjustable rate mortgage loans (with amortization schedules up to 30 years) with interest rates and payments that adjust based on one, three, five and fifteenyear fixed periods.
 Loan to value ratios are usually 80% or less with exceptions for individuals with excellent credit and low debt to income and/or high net worth.
 Adjustable rate mortgages are tied to a margin above the comparable Federal Home Loan Bank of Pittsburgh borrowing rate.
 Home equity loans are written with terms of up to 15 years at fixed rates.
 Home equity lines of credit are variable rate loans tied to the Prime Rate generally with a ten year draw period followed by a ten year repayment period.
 Home equity loans are typically written with a maximum 80% loan to value.

 Commercial real estate loan terms are generally 20 years or less, with one to five year adjustable interest rates.
 The adjustable rates are typically tied to a margin above the comparable Federal Home Loan Bank of Pittsburgh borrowing rate with a typical loan to value ratio of 80% or less.
-During 2023 and 2022, the Bank offered certain customers derivative contracts that allowed the customer to obtain a fixed interest rate for a period up to 10 years.
+During 2024 and 2023, the Bank offered certain customers derivative contracts that allowed the customer to obtain a fixed interest rate for a period up to 10 years.
 Where feasible, the Bank participates in the United States Department of Agriculture's (USDA) and Small Business Administration (SBA) guaranteed loan programs to offset credit risk and to further promote economic growth in our market area.